Texas Tech University

 Doctor of Philosophy

-Doctoral studies consist of selected courses and independent research culminating in a dissertation.
-Each student's degree plan is individually formulated through consultation with a faculty advisory committee.
-Recent dissertation research studies have included topics in the civil engineering specialty areas of structural engineering, engineering mechanics, geotechnical engineering, geoenvironmental engineering, water resources engineering, wind engineering, environmental engineering, and computational mechanics.
+Doctoral studies consist of selected courses and independent research culminating in a dissertation (minimum 60 coursework hours plus 12 dissertation hours).
+Each student’s degree plan is individually formulated through consultation with a faculty advisory committee.
+Applicants to the program must apply to one of the following doctoral tracks:

 Typically, students with M.S. degrees in engineering programs enter the civil engineering doctoral program.
 Students with graduate degrees in non-engineering sciences initially may be accepted subject to completing specified leveling courses in civil engineering.
 Students with master's degrees in civil or environmental engineering who have not completed courses equivalent to the core courses required for the M.S.C.E. degree will be required to satisfactorily complete the missing core courses at the earliest opportunity.
 Degree and tool course requirements are detailed in the latest edition of the Texas Tech University Graduate Catalog.